NicholasMason-Apps/cs310-3yp/dev-log.md

 - One thing which may be good to do is separate boundary box collision from the sprite size
     - E.g. create a new BoundaryBox component which specifies the width and height of the Box from the entity's centre position

+in global store keep track of current scene separate out draw and step functions to pattern match on this scene and offload as necessary

+currentScene <- get glob al
+case currentScene of
+	menu -> renderMenu
+	...